1951 - 1952 - 1953 - 1954 - 1955 - 1956 - 1957 - 1958 - 1959

 Fort Wayne Fine Arts Foundation (now Arts United) and Fort Wayne Ballet form.

 Lutheran Hospital completes new building.
 Dime Bank sold and reorganized as Indiana Bank, the predecessor of current Bank One operations.
-Copied from the 1950-1959 Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1956, January 8 - the first USAC, United States Auto Club, race was held at the Allen County Memorial Coliseum.
 IRMA PLAQUE HONORS USAC'S FIRST RACE located at the coliseum with photo of plaque published November 13, 2017.